2 arrested with stolen gun after shots fired in Bloomington, police say

 No one was hurt, police said.

-Arrested were Robert White, 36, and Shikyra J. Johnson, 34, both of Bloomington.
+Arrested were Robert White, 36, of Bloomington, and Shikyra J. Johnson, 34, of Calument City.

+White is charged with two counts of unlawful use of a weapon by a felon, accused of possessing the firearm, and one count of obstructing justice.

-White is charged with possession of a stolen firearm, possession of a firearm by a felon and aggravated unlawful use of a weapon with no valid FOID card.
-Johnson was charged with aggravated assault by discharging a firearm, possession of a stolen firearm, battery, aggravated unlawful use of weapon, and reckless discharge of a firearm.
+Johnson is charged with reckless discharged of a firearm, aggravated assault with a firearm and aggravated unlawful use of a weapon because she did not have a firearm owner's identification card.

 Anyone with additional information on this gunfire incident is asked to call BPD dispatchers at 309-820-8888.